Canadian Commercial Corporation:

 As the space race accelerates, CCC signs an agreement with the NASA allowing Canadian suppliers equal access to NASA contract opportunities.

-Canada’s external aid commitments continue to grow, and the Canadian International Development Agency (CIDA) is established to manage most of Canada’s development assistance budget.
-Due to the Corporation’s experience in providing international aid, CCC is chosen to act as CIDA’s primary purchaser.
+Canada’s external aid commitments continue to grow, and the Canadian International Development Agency (CIDA) (now a part of DFATD) is established to manage most of Canada’s development assistance budget.
+Due to the Corporation’s experience in providing international aid, CCC is chosen to act as CIDA’s (now a part of DFATD) primary purchaser.

-CCC's role as CIDA's procurement agency for the World Food and International Food program expands, and the Corporation makes substantial purchases of Canadian wheat for distribution overseas.
+CCC's role as CIDA's (now a part of DFATD) procurement agency for the World Food and International Food program expands, and the Corporation makes substantial purchases of Canadian wheat for distribution overseas.
 Meanwhile, Spar Aerospace and CCC negotiate a five-year contractual agreement with NASA to develop the "Remote Manipulator System," now known as the Canadarm.

 The Corporation brings Canadian technological expertise to the renowned Canada-France-Hawaii Telescope project, helping build a world-class optical/infrared telescope located at the summit of Mauna Kea Mountain in Hawaii.